 “The personal history of this young lady, being the pioneer of the colored race in competing with the Caucasian race in the higher departments of education, caused her to be listened to with additional interest,” the newspaper said.
 “The essay was written in a spirit of kindness and read with becoming modesty.”

-As Jessie Weber had noted, Wright went on to a teaching career — but she couldn’t do so in Springfield, where the city’s public schools refused to hire African American teachers.
-The Springfield School District didn’t employ its first black teacher, Mae Hammons, until 1955.
-African American underrepresentation among Springfield teachers remained an issue in 2013.
+As Jessie Weber had noted, Wright went on to a teaching career — but she couldn’t do so in Springfield (the Springfield School District didn’t employ its first Black teacher until 1955).

-Both Gertrude Wright Morgan and her husband Clement later played prominent roles in W.E.B.
+Back in Cambridge, both Gertrude and Clement Morgan played prominent roles in W.E.B.
 Dubois’ short-lived Niagara Movement, designed to create an activist counterweight to Booker T. Washington’s accommodationist approach to civil rights.
 Gertrude Morgan headed the movement’s women’s auxiliary.